mhcoffin/fugalist-docs/content/docs/tool/_index.md

 signed in to Fugalist.
 {{< /hint >}}

-To get started, click on the _project list_ icon in the Fugalist header:
+To get started, click on the _My Projects_ icon in the Fugalist header:

 ![header](/header-project-list.png)